 The trouble is that it might seem that this is just special pleading on my part.
 That since science turned out not to confirm the Christian God, Christians like me are obliged to invent excuses for why this must be the case.
 In other words, is the affirmation of other ways of knowing, and the appeal to explanations at different levels just an ad hoc fallback position forced on religion by the failure of modern science to validate its doctrines?
 To illustrate that this is not just a view invented to save religious faith, let's think for a moment about the question of purpose.

-Faith is not science ... science is not the only valid knowledge, that [is why] scientism is a great intellectual mistake.

-... a transcendent God can never be scientifically testable, for otherwise he would not be transcendent. ...
-God's eternal changeless of nature.
+knowledge, that [is why] scientism is a great intellectual mistake. ... a transcendent God can never be scientifically testable, for otherwise he would not be transcendent. ...
+God's eternal changeless dealings with his creatures are the laws of nature.